Isaiah Chapter 17

 In Hebrew grammatical construct is a way of connecting noun-noun pairs.
 In english, we use “of”, but in Hebrew there are quite a few ways of doing this. של is usually used in place of “of” in Hebrew, but in this case, we modify the first word, with the suffix “ey” (which is what we do for plural words, which God’s name is in Torah), i.e. God of Abraham becomes Elohei Avraham. also can be of my – See Elohim for more info click here

-17:7 At that day shall a man look to his Maker, and his eyes shall have respect to the Holy Oneקָדוֹשׁ
+turn to his Maker, and his eyes will look to the Holy Oneקָדוֹשׁ

 Transliteration qāḏôš Pronunciation kaw-doshe’ sacred, holy, Holy One, saint, set apart For more info click here